peishiyong/rest_api_workshop/README.md

 The script should work with Ruby 2.0 and above.

+Assuming you have Ruby installed on your machine, all you need to do is clone the project and run a few steps:

 ```
+git clone git@github.com:peishiyong/rest_api_workshop.git
+cd rest_api_workshop

+cp config/env.yaml.example config/env.yaml

 bundle install # if failed, do `gem install bundler` and try again
 bundle exec ruby example.rb
 ```